Do you want to feel more confident raising your intense gifted or twice-exceptional kid?

-Your kid seems more passionate than their peers - they’re the one who throws a tantrum at soccer, storms out of the room when corrected, or bursts into tears at school when something doesn’t go their way.
+Your kid seems more passionate than their peers - they’re the one storms out of the room when corrected or bursts into tears when something doesn’t go their way.

 Your kid loves to learn, but they hate the feeling of not knowing something.
-If learning feels too hard or they make a mistake, they may cry, rip up their work, or refuse to participate.
+If learning feels too hard or they make a mistake, they may cry, rip up their work, or need a break from the activity.

 Your kid is hard on themselves - really hard.
 Even though they’re bright and talented, they call themselves stupid, say they’re the worst in the world, say they hate themselves, or wonder why they’re so different from their peers.

 Once your kid is having a big feeling, it’s hard to help them out of it.
 You’ve tried reassuring them, reasoning with them, talking them through it, being understanding - nothing seems to help.

 You’re worried your child’s perfectionism will erode their love of learning and that their big feelings will drive away friends.

 You’ve read a lot of parenting books and tried to implement the strategies, but your kid seems to run on a different operating system - nothing you’ve tried has been quite right.

 Sometimes you worry you’re too lenient with your child and they’ll never learn to function in the “real world.”
 But other times you worry you’re too strict or that your child is developing some shame about their big feelings.

 You want to feel more confident and connected even when your kid is overwhelmed or you're at odds.